-You can call triple zero (000) via the healthdirect app with a smartphone.
-The app will display latitude and longitude coordinates which you can relay to emergency service operators when you don't know exactly where you are.
+You can call triple zero (000) with the healthdirect app or the Emergency+ app on your smartphone.
+The app will display latitude and longitude coordinates.
+Give the coordinates to emergency service operators if you don't know exactly where you are.

 Other languages service

-If you can't speak English you can call triple zero (000) from a fixed line and ask for Police, Fire, or Ambulance.
+If you don't speak English, you can call triple zero (000) and ask for police, fire or ambulance.
 Stay on the line and they will organise a translator.

-- make sure the house/unit number is clearly visible when the ambulance arrives
+- make sure the house/unit number is clearly visible from the street

 - lock away pets